esensi/model/readme.md

 ### Manually Purging Model Attributes

 It is also possible to manually purge attributes.
-The `PurgingModelTrait` includes several helper functions to make manual manipulation of the purgeable attribute easier.
+The `PurgingModelTrait` includes several helper functions to make manual manipulation of the `$purgeable` property easier.

 ```php
 // Hydrate the model from the Input